Living with Fibromyalgia: The Evidence-Based Guide

 Grounding and Earthing

 Grounding (direct physical contact with the earth’s surface) has generated some interest as a low-cost adjunct for fibromyalgia.
 The evidence is preliminary but not without signal.
 Some studies suggest effects on inflammatory markers and sleep quality.
-We’ve reviewed what the research actually shows in our piece on grounding and earthing for fibromyalgia.
+We have reviewed what the research actually shows in our piece on grounding and earthing for fibromyalgia.

 Your Brain and Fibromyalgia